facephi/sdk-mobile-documentation/docs/android/Phingers_Component.md

 ### 8.3 External Views

-Replace component screens by implementing the interfaces:
+It is possible to completely modify the component screens while maintaining their functionality and navigation.
+To do so, the following interfaces must be implemented:

+Previous tip screen:

 ```kotlin

 interface IPhingersPreviousTipView {
     @Composable
     fun Content(